rachelloh03/ood-detection/README.md

 ```

 This will:
-- Load model from HuggingFace
+- Load your model from HuggingFace
 - Process all training data
 - Extract pooled representations (mean + std) from each layer
 - Save to `representations/layer_X.npy`